MystenLabs/sui/doc/src/contribute/observability.md

 title: Logging, Tracing, Metrics, and Observability
 ---

 Good observability facilities are key to the development and growth of Sui.
 This is made more challenging by the distributed and asynchronous nature of Sui, with multiple client and authority processes distributed over a potentially global network.

 The observability stack in Sui is based on the [Tokio tracing](https://tokio.rs/blog/2019-08-tracing) library.
-The rest of this document highlights specific aspects of achieving good observability through useful logging and metrics in Sui.
+The rest of this document highlights specific aspects of achieving good observability through structured logging and metrics in Sui.

 NOTE: The output here is largely for the consumption of Sui operators, administrators, and developers.
 The content of logs and traces do not represent the authoritative, certified output of authorities and are subject to potentially byzantine behavior.

 ## Contexts, scopes, and tracing transaction flow

-The main idea of logging and tracing in a distributed and asynchronous context, where you cannot rely on looking at individual logs over time in a single thread, is to assign context to logging/tracing so that we can trace, for example, individual transactions.
-Context uses key-value pairs so that we can easily filter on subsets and examine individual flows, across both thread/task and process boundaries.
+In a distributed and asynchronous system like Sui, one cannot rely on looking at individual logs over time in a single thread.
+To solve this problem, we use the approach of structured logging.
+Structured logging offers a way to tie together logs, events, and blocks of functionality across threads and process boundaries.

+### Spans and events

+In the [Tokio tracing](https://tokio.rs/blog/2019-08-tracing) library, structured logging is implemented using [spans and events](https://docs.rs/tracing/0.1.31/tracing/index.html#core-concepts).
+Spans cover a whole block of functionality - like one function call, a future or asynchronous task, etc. They can be nested, and key-value pairs in spans give context to events or logs inside the function.

+* spans and their key-value pairs add essential context to enclosed logs, such as a transaction ID.
+* spans also track time spent in different sections of code, enabling distributed tracing functionality.
+* individual logs can also add key-value pairs to aid in parsing, filtering and aggregation.

 Here is a table/summary of context information that we will want: